Brennan Lee Mulligan: Actual play

+Accolades

 He has received an "Excellence in Performance Award" from the New York International Fringe Festival, and won a 2019 Webby Award in the "Comedy: Shortform" category for his CollegeHumor skit, Tide CEO: You Gotta Stop Eating Tide Pods.
+In 2025, his series Dungeons and Drag Queens won "Best Web Series" at the Queerty Awards.

 Personal life

+Mulligan is the godson of comics artist and writer Michael Kaluta.
 In November 2015, Mulligan was a contestant on the American version of Who Wants to Be a Millionaire and won $50,000 after incorrectly answering the $100,000-question.

 By 2020, he lived in Los Angeles.
-On January 21, 2021, Mulligan announced his engagement to his fiancée—Isabella "Izzy" Roland—via Instagram.
+On January 21, 2021, Mulligan announced his engagement to fellow comedian Izzy Roland via Instagram.
+They married on April 1, 2023.
+On January 23, 2024, Brennan announced the birth of the couple's first child, a daughter, on the Patreon feed for the podcast Worlds Beyond Number.

+Politically, Mulligan is a socialist.
+In August 2023, during the 2023 Writers Guild of America and SAG-AFTRA strikes, Mulligan led a Dungeons & Dragons-themed picket day at Universal Studios where the final boss was AMPTiamat.